x64dbg/blog/_posts/18-09-2016-weekly-digest-4.md

 There has been a Python scripting plugin available for quite some time ([x64dbgpy](https://github.com/x64dbg/x64dbgpy)), now there is a very simple [UpxUnpacker.py](https://github.com/x64dbg/Scripts/blob/master/UpxUnpacker.py) available.
 We are in need of contributers for x64dbgpy, so please come in contact if you want more powerful Python scripting in x64dbg.

+## University

+For me the university started again, which means I will have less time to work on x64dbg.
+Probably I will have more time to work on x64dbg during the Christmas break again.
+If you have an hour of free time, please try to solve a few [easy issues](http://easy.x64dbg.com)!

 ## Final words

 That has been about it for this week again.
 If you have any questions, contact us on [Telegram](http://telegram.x64dbg.com), [Gitter](http://gitter.x64dbg.com) or [IRC](http://webchat.freenode.net/?channels=x64dbg).
 If you want to see the changes in more detail, check the [commit log](https://github.com/x64dbg/x64dbg/commits).